RaphaelJ/firebase-rules-generator/README.md

 ### Object collections

-Sometimes, one will want to have a collections of objects of the same schema, indentified by an unique ID.
+Sometimes, one will want to have a collections of objects of the same schema, identified by an unique ID.
 Use `FbCollection()` to define new collections.
 The following example define the `users`, `rooms` and `messages` collections of our example:

 ```
 val users = FbCollection(userId => user)